With summer season in full swing it’s hot, and it takes extra effort to get out running in hot weather.

 If you live in a place where both day and night remain consistently hot the choices get tougher.
 Sure, getting out of direct sunlight helps, but evening runs can bring a pressing heat and also brings out the mosquitoes (depending on where you live), and we know mosquitoes love runners!

-Whilst I keep an eye on the weather map and any drop in temperature, I also look out for moving trees and a cooling breeze.
-A potential rain shower is always good with the hope that the moment after the rain may bring a brief moment of cooler air.
+I keep an eye on the weather map and any drop in temperature.
+I also keep on the lookout for moving trees and a cooling breeze.
+A rain shower is always good with the possibility that the moment after the rain may bring a brief moment of cooler air.

 If you are training for a race there are other things to consider.
-When doing a triathlon (especially long distance) you will most likely hit the run around mid-day and you may need to train for running in hot weather.
-If your race day is in a hot location, this is something you may way to train to get used to.
-On race day avoiding the hottest part of the day may not be an option.
-It might be better to understand how to manage this type of run than to be surprised on race day.
+When doing a triathlon (especially long distance) you will most likely hit the run around mid-day.
+If so, you will need to train for running in hot weather.
+If your race day is in a hot location, practice in the heat.
+Understand how to manage a hot run, don’t be surprised and discouraged on race day.

 5.Protect Yourself Against the Sun

 This is no different to any other day in the sunshine, but when you are running in hot weather you may not feel the sun in the same way as you do when lying on the beach.
-When you are on the move you will feel a breeze on your skin and you may be in and out of the shade.
-Getting your sunscreen on is a must.
+When you are on the move you will feel a breeze initially giving you the impression the sun is not hitting you.
+Don’t be fooled, getting your sunscreen on is a must.

 Jeroen is a keen runner and triathlete.
 With over 10 years of experience training and participating in races, simply for the joy of sport he has turned to sharing his experience through the articles he writes.
 As a founder at Loop Social Sport Jeroen has focused his passion on creating a community of like minded individuals who not only train together but also motivate newcomers to take up sport, whether in person or via this blog.